bucketeer-io/code-refs/docs/CONFIGURATION.md

 ## Environment variables

 All command line flags are available as environment variables following the "upper snake case" format, with a prefix of `BUCKETEER_`.
-For example, the command line option `apiKey` may be set as an environment variable e.g. `export BUCKETEER_API_KEY = 'myTestToken'`.
+For example, the command line option `apiKey` may be set as an environment variable e.g. `export BUCKETEER_APIKEY = 'myTestToken'`.
+For multiple API keys, you can use comma-separated values: `export BUCKETEER_APIKEY = 'key1,key2,key3'`.

 ## YAML